-The tank cover seals the abrasive tank and allows for replenishing the abrasive powder by filling through the "quick access" flapper valve.
-Always fill the tank through the Powder Quick Fill and refrain from removing the tank cover unless absolutely necessary.
+The tank cover seals the abrasive tank and allows for replenishing the abrasive powder by filling through the Powder Quick Fill hole.
+Always fill the tank through the Powder Quick Fill hole and refrain from removing the tank cover unless absolutely necessary.
 The tank cover should be well maintained to ensure a good seal.
 Inspect the tank cover regularly for worn O-rings and threads, or pitting due to abrasive leakage.
-See Section 4 for procedures to check the tank cover threads with the thread gage provided in the accessory kit.
-If the tank cover threads become worn, replace it with Comco p/n MB1568.
+If the tank cover threads become worn replace with new cover Comco P/N MB1568.